LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 -  **Layout Response** --
    For FileMaker Server data sources use the ``-layoutResponse`` parameter to specify what layout should be used to return results from FileMaker.
-A different layout can be used to specify the request and for the result of the request.
+A different layout from what was specified in the request can be used for the result.
+This is a replacement for the ``-returnField`` parameter, which is not supported for FileMaker data sources.

 -  **Sorting** --
    Sorting can have a serious impact on performance if large numbers of records